sharifa-assi/Uplo/README.md

 ### 3. **Cronjob Results**
 ![Screenshot 2024-12-24 072709](https://github.com/user-attachments/assets/06ffc81a-66a0-403f-a10e-1491012f0a8a)

 This section displays the results of the cronjob process, which runs every 5 minutes.
-The cronjob handles tasks related to importing and updating records in the system.

 ---